ARUCC-MyCreds-National-Network/en-CA/README.md

 For this project, Digitary, in collaboration with MATTR and ARUCC, is enabling the complete value chain of digital credentials.
 The Digitary CORE technology powers the ARUCC MyCreds<sup>TM</sup> National Network.

 ## Standards and Specifications
-In this project, there are various standards and specifications which are being used to establish the integrity of the educational credentials.
+In this project, there are various standards and specifications are being used to establish the integrity of the educational credentials.